-For the purpose of the Solvency II balance sheet, the valuation is considered consistent with that under IFRS, valued at the amount at which they may be transferred or settled between duly-informed interested parties carrying out transactions under mutually-independent conditions.
-The difference between the IFRS value and the Solvency II value of USD7.5m relates to advanced premium to the reinsurer, which is netted off against insurance liabilities for Solvency II.
+For the purpose of the Solvency II balance sheet, the valuation is the amount at which these payables may be transferred or settled between duly-informed interested parties carrying out transactions under mutually-independent conditions.
+The difference between the IFRS value and the Solvency II value of EUR 0.5m relates to reclassification of insurance related payables within insurance contract liabilities and reinsurance contracts assets held under IFRS 17.